bbauska/Coursera-Bootstrap/readme.md

 Let me add in that navbar-brand.
 This can also be hyperlinked to the home page of your website.

-I\'m going to leave that there.
+I&apos;m going to leave that there.
 In the remaining pages on my website, I will just add the href to bring me back to the index.HTML page, which is the homepage.

-And inside here I\'m going to add in the name of my restaurant.
+And inside here I&apos;m going to add in the name of my restaurant.

-Let\'s save the changes and go and have a quick look at the current state of my navigation bar.
+Let&apos;s save the changes and go and have a quick look at the current state of my navigation bar.

 Going to the web page in the browser, you can now see where navigation